-Initially we thought that we would only see impact in engagement and participation in the foundation subjects and that now>press>play would stimulate enjoyment and creativity in children’s learning.
+Initially, we thought that we would only see an impact in engagement and participation in the foundation subjects and that now>press>play would stimulate enjoyment and creativity in children’s learning.
 But since using the now>press>play headphones we have seen a wide variety of uses across the curriculum especially in English – the immersive and active lessons provide excellent opportunities for discussions and this also feeds into their writing.

 We had some reluctant learners who were disengaged in the curriculum, however now>press>play has supported these pupils into participating and learning across the curriculum.
 The links and outcomes in literacy have shown an impact in supporting pupils’ writing development and encouraged children to share their ideas with the class based on what they have experienced.